 There are cases where relatives became sexually involved and only found out later that they were related.
 In this case, you may be able to avoid a conviction under PC 285.
 However, this is not guaranteed.
 Speak to a lawyer to learn more about this defense.

-You Were Accused of a Crime You didn’t Commit
+You Were Accused of a Crime You Didn’t Commit

 Sometimes, individuals in California are falsely accused of incest.
 In this situation, a lawyer may work to dispute the other person’s testimony.
 Find out more about your options if you were falsely accused of incest here in California.